 ‘Art has always been my guide and has never let me down’

-My paintings are a reflection of myself, my surroundings, my feelings, my emotions and my daily connections to women.
+My paintings are a reflection of myself, my surroundings, my feelings and emotions, my daily connections to women and my relationship with my mother.
 I absolutely love colour and texture, it is at the core of all my work whether an abstract, nude, or contemporary female face.
 I work in various mixed media including oils, acrylics, charcoal, inks and I incorporate many textures and glazes, sometimes I play with collage.
 There are usually about 7 layers to my paintings, each layer holds a back story and a history as the painting unfolds.
 I use poetry (often my own), words from a novel, symbols or images which become lost as the layers develop.
 This is where the energy and depth to the work develops being the parts of the painting that only I know about.
 I paint intuitively using bold colours and brave brushstrokes along with textures and glazes.
 My work reflects the beauty of the living world and the people within, peppered with a mildly feminist element where the duality of women’s strength and vulnerability is explored.
-I am also priviledged to run creative art workshops from my studio in Spain helping women to get a little closer to understanding themselves through the media of paint where I can draw upon my own life experiences as I teach.
+I often am confronted with the voice of my mother and this also comes through metaphorically in my work.
+I am also privileged to run creative art workshops from my studio in Spain helping women to get a little closer to understanding themselves through the media of paint where I can draw upon my own life experiences as I teach.

 My career began when I studied ‘A’ Level Art History after I left school and I followed this up with a foundation course which led me to University as a mature student with 2 young children.
 I studied printmaking and fine art qualifying with a BA(Hons) from Reading University, UK, in 1990 and from there my life changed.
 I never actually considered myself an artist until I sold my first painting from a local gallery and the realisation that I could actually connect with another person through my work was so strong I was hooked and knew what I wanted to do.
 My marriage was empty and lonely and I spent long periods alone so threw myself into painting, absorbing everything I could about art history and the painters who led the way.
 Inevitably my marriage ended and I struggled emotionally and fought depression for a while but my painting actually saved me.